Do I need a spare bedroom to foster?

 Is there a maximum age for foster carers?
 Am I too old?

 There is no maximum age for foster carers, but you should be physically and emotionally healthy enough to meet the demands of caring for a child.
-Promoting a healthy, active lifestyle for young people is also important.

 Can I keep working and still foster?